vitalii-kizokian/admin-laravel/readme.md

 <h2>📣 Follow the author</h2>

-Stay informed about WireUI, follow [@ph7jack] on Twitter.
+Stay informed about Admin UI, follow [@ph7jack] on Twitter.

 There will you see all the latest news about features, ideas, discussions and more...